metamorph-inc/openmeta-mms/docs/resultsbrowser/resultsbrowser.rst

 **Dataset Types:**

--  PetResult: These are results that were aggregated from a single execution of the Master Interpreter and are linked together only by sharing the same created timestamp.
-They are spread out across a number of unique folders in the results directory that correspond directly to the number of configurations that were executed by the master interpreter.
+-  |PET_ICON| **PET**: These are results from a single execution of the Master Interpreter within a PET context.
--  MergedPet: These are results that that were processed from one or more PetResult entries.
-The Reslts Browser creates these MergedPet entries by merging the data from the source PetResult(s) and placing that resulting .csv file along with a number of metadata files into a single unique folder in the ./merged folder in the project directory.
+-  |MERGED_PET_ICON| **Merged PET**: These are results that that were combined from one or more other result sets, with the Merge Selected button.
+They may be refreshed by right-clicking and selecting "Refresh" from the context menu.
-   When a PetResult is launched into the Visualizer, the user will be prompted to enter a name as a MergedPet must be created now before lanuching the Visualizer.
--  Archive: These are archives of PET Results that were created with the 'Archive Selected' button [deprecated with OpenMETA 0.11] at the bottom of the PET Dataset Pane.
-They reside in .csv format in the ./archive folder in the root of the project
+-  |ARCHIVE_ICON| **Archive**: These are archives of PET Results that were created with the 'Archive Selected' button [deprecated with OpenMETA 0.11] at the bottom of the PET Dataset Pane.
+They reside in .csv format in the ./archive folder in the root of the project.
+Archives must be converted to the new Merged PET format (using the "Merge Selected" button while the archive is selected) before they can be launched in the visualizer.
+-  |PET_RESULT_ICON| **Legacy PET**: These are PET entries created using earlier versions of the results browser, which must be merged (using the "Merge Selected" button) before they can be launched in the visualizer.
+These are only shown when "Show Legacy PETs" is checked in the Settings (|SETTINGS_ICON|) menu.

-**Count:** This shows the number of discrete configurations that were executed for a given PetResult.
+**Count:** This shows the number of discrete configurations that were executed for a given PET.
 (For an 'Archive' or 'MergedPet' this will always be 1.)

-**Name:** This name is taken from the OpenMETA model at the time of execution by the Master Interpreter
+**Name:** This is the name of the PET, which is either taken from the PET name in the OpenMETA model, or specified by the user if the result has been renamed or merged.

 **Time:** This is the time that the PET execution was initiated by the Master Interpreter.

+.. |PET_ICON| image:: images/icons/PET.svg
+      :alt: PET Icon
+      :width: 16px

+.. |MERGED_PET_ICON| image:: images/icons/MergedPET.svg
+      :alt: Merged PET Icon
+      :width: 16px

+.. |ARCHIVE_ICON| image:: images/icons/Archive.svg
+      :alt: Archive Icon
+      :width: 16px

+.. |PET_RESULT_ICON| image:: images/icons/PETResult.svg
+      :alt: Legacy PET Icon
+      :width: 16px

+.. |SETTINGS_ICON| image:: images/icons/Settings_16x.svg
+      :alt: Settings Icon
+      :width: 16px

 Action Buttons
 ^^^^^^^^^^^^^^